+FCGL Reserving risk is borne and managed by SICL as, SICL was the primary risk carrier in the Group during the reporting period.
 Inappropriate reserving will result in the claim reserves being materially inaccurate.
-This could result in the reserves that SICL hold being insufficient to cover customer claims or other liability obligations owed by it.
-Alternatively, over-reserving could result in understating profit recognition, capital strain and inappropriate pricing impacting SICL's competitive position.
+This could result in the reserves that FCGL hold being insufficient to cover customer claims or other liability obligations owed by it.
+Alternatively, over-reserving could result in understating profit recognition, capital strain and inappropriate pricing impacting FCGL's competitive position.

-Ongoing pricing and underwriting risk is managed and monitored by the SICL Management Governance Framework.
-Efficacy of controls across this risk management framework is maintained by conducting regular reviews, continuously improving mitigating measures and reporting this control cycle feedback to the ARCGC and Board.
+Ongoing pricing and underwriting risk is managed and monitored by the FCGL Management Governance Framework.
+Efficacy of controls across this risk management framework are maintained by conducting regular reviews, continuously improving mitigating measures and reporting this control cycle feedback to the ARCGC, GAC and Boards.